sayedaurbi/sayedaurbi.github.io/README.md

-# 👩‍💻 YOUR NAME - Data Science Portfolio
+# 👩‍💻 Sayeda Iqra Fatiha Urbi - Data Science Portfolio

 Hi there!
 I'm **Sayeda Iqra Fatiha Urbi**, a passionate Data Scientist with a strong foundation in statistics, machine learning, and data storytelling.
 I love turning raw data into actionable insights and building models that solve real-world problems.